 Town election filing update

-In the the Town of Taylorsville 2023 Municipal election, ten candidates have filed to run for office in the nonpartisan races: one for Mayor and nine for the four open Council seats.
+In the the Town of Taylorsville 2023 Municipal election, eleven candidates have filed to run for office in the nonpartisan races: one for Mayor and ten for the four open Council seats.

 Mayoral race